Chelmsford Motor Club is fully committed to safeguarding the wellbeing of its members. All

 11. The following are NOT acceptable and will be treated seriously by the club and may

-result in disciplinary action being taken by the Club, MSA or Statutory Agencies if
+result in disciplinary action being taken by the Club, Motorsport UK or Statutory Agencies if

 o Providing alcohol to children or allowing its supply